 Peter Catapano, New York Times

 Peter Catapano has been an editor in the Opinion section of The New York Times since 2005, where he has developed and edited more than a dozen online series for The Times, including the philosophy series The Stone; Home Fires, which features writing by U.S. military veterans; and Anxiety, a multidimensional exploration of panic, worry and fear.
 Since 2010, Peter has been the editor of Fixes, a weekly column on social innovation and change written by David Bornstein and Tina Rosenberg.

-Helen Coster writes about global and social entrepreneurship, innovation and technology for Forbes, Fortune and other publications.
-She has profiled entrepreneurs in Pakistan, India and many other countries, and created Forbes’ inaugural list of the world’s leading social entrepreneurs.
+Helen Coster is a Senior Editor at Reuters, where she writes and edits stories about business, innovation and international affairs.
+Prior to Reuters, she worked as a Senior Writer at Forbes, where she profiled companies and entrepreneurs in Pakistan, India and many other countries, and created Forbes’ inaugural list of the world’s leading social entrepreneurs.
 In 2010 she won an International Reporting Project Fellowship and traveled to Bolivia to report on foreign policy, child labor and public health.
+Her work has appeared in The Washington Post, The Atlantic, Foreign Policy and other publications.
 She graduated from Princeton University with a BA in English.

 Fred de Sam Lazaro, Under-Told Stories Project